dalmura/infrastructure/sites/indigo/docs/INDIGO-APPS-AUTH.md

 Apps that do *not* support OIDC providers will instead rely on Authentik's reverse proxy to gate access to the application.

-Optionally some applications support HTTP headers (eg. `X-Forwarded-User` and `X-Forwarded-Groups`) as a way to tell if a user is logged in and provide access to certain features.
+Optionally some applications support HTTP headers (eg. `X-Forwarded-User` and `X-Forwarded-Groups`) as a way to tell if a user is logged in and provide access to certain features (eg. Frigate relies on this).

 ## Configuration of a new OIDC Application